 # sudo -i R

 Choose the nearest mirror to your location.
-After the installation is complete, load the library by using,
+After the installation is complete, load the library by using the,

-As a first step, let’s create a simple vector called “test“.
+First, let’s create a simple vector called “test.”

 # test <- c("Hello", "world")